ashleyfae/infopreneur/README.md

 * Naked Social Share integration.
 * Naked Social Widget integration.
 * WooCommerce integration - if I can be bothered.
 Maybe it's stupid to add this and EDD.
 * Easy Digital Downloads integration.
-(Almost done but tweak checkout form, etc.)
+(Almost done but tweak checkout form, maybe featured download on archive)
 * Maybe re-structure the header a bit so the navbar has its own container and can have a background colour.
 * Better sub-menu design
 * Option to stick menu.